Areas of research

 Mind and World: upper senior course (sometimes directed study) focusing on mental/psychological functions and the nature of the mind and the self in view of recent scientific advances in psychology, neuroscience and Artificial Intelligence.

-Academic Writing and Ethics: I teach the ethics component in this freshman-level interdisciplinary course introducing students to ethical theories through an applied ethics theme. -> Themes taught: Abortion, Animal ethics, Environmental ethics, Free speech and Political correctness, Breaking the rules.
+Academic Writing and Ethics: I teach the ethics component in this freshman-level interdisciplinary course introducing students to ethical theories through an applied ethics theme. -> Themes taught: Abortion, Animal ethics, Environmental ethics, Political correctness, Breaking the rules.

 Philosophy of Mind: upper senior introduction to the philosophy of mind focusing on the relation of our mental/psychological states to the physical world.
 Course topics: theories of the mind, personal identity, consciousness, mental causation, psychophysical reduction.